ivoyager/ivoyager-changelogs/README.md

 Requires: **ivoyager_assets-0.0.7**: [download here](https://github.com/ivoyager/ivoyager/releases/tag/v0.0.7-alpha)

 ## General Update
-The project was on hiatus for much of the second half of 2020, but we are back for 2021! ~~My near-term goal is to get v0.0.7 out in January.~~done!
+The project was on hiatus for much of the second half of 2020, but we are back for 2021!
 We are in alpha so we still have many API breaking changes.
 I suspect that we will remain in "alpha" until Godot 4.0 release since that will create many more breaking changes.
 After 4.0, perhaps in mid- to late 2021, we'll release our "beta" and then move on to official "1.0" release.
 Our API should be reasonably stable with the beta release.

 ## Added
 * Latitude & longitude GUI.